awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-checklist.md

 □ Port OTA library\.
 This port is currently not required for qualification\.
 For instructions, see [Porting the OTA Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ota.html) in the *Amazon FreeRTOS Porting Guide*\.
+If you are porting the OTA library for qualification, you must meet the bootloader requirements in [Porting the Bootloader Demo](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-bootloader.html) in the *Amazon FreeRTOS Porting Guide*\.
-□ Port BLE library\.
+□ Port Bluetooth Low Energy library\.
 This port is currently not required for qualification\.
-For instructions, see [Porting the BLE Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ble.html) in the *Amazon FreeRTOS Porting Guide*\.
+For instructions, see [Porting the Bluetooth Low Energy Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ble.html) in the *Amazon FreeRTOS Porting Guide*\.

 □ Validate your Amazon FreeRTOS ports with AWS IoT Device Tester\.
 For more information, see [Using AWS IoT Device Tester for Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the *Amazon FreeRTOS User Guide*\.